The Importance of Family: A Fire That Fuels the Filipino Workforce

 Today, Rajean is able to send more money to her father in the province, while also having a decent life in Manila.
 In fact, she has been living with her partner for a few years already and they are slowly but steadily fulfilling their dreams as a family of two.

-Interdependence and Filipino families
+Interdependence and Filipino Families

 Rajean is just one of the many Filipino breadwinners supporting their family, which shows how families in the Philippines value “interdependent living,” explained Jay Yacat, a psychology professor at the University of the Philippines, specializing in Filipino psychology.